quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #h3-parametersset-def title="H3ParametersSet definition"}

-This event can contain any number of unspecified fields.
-This allows for
+The `parameters_set` event can contain any number of unspecified fields.
+This
-representation of reserved settings (aka GREASE) or ad-hoc support for
+allows for representation of reserved settings (aka GREASE) or ad-hoc support
-extension settings that do not have a related qlog schema definition.
+for extension settings that do not have a related qlog schema definition.

 ## parameters_restored {#h3-parametersrestored}
 Importance: Base

 When using QUIC 0-RTT, HTTP/3 clients are expected to remember and reuse the
 server's SETTINGs from the previous connection.
+The `parameters_restored` event
-This event is used to indicate
-which HTTP/3 settings were restored and to which values when utilizing 0-RTT.
+is used to indicate which HTTP/3 settings were restored and to which values when
+utilizing 0-RTT.

 Definition: